 In order to get their hands on these lovely assets, traders and investors have to buy some greenbacks first.
-As a result, the value of the dollar will likely increase.
+This increases demand for the currency.

 Later on in the course, you will learn which economic data points tend to drive currency prices, and why they do so.You will know who the Fed Chairman is and how retail sales data reflects the economy.
-You’ll be spitting out global interest rates like baseball statistics.
+You’ll be spitting out global interest rates like song lyrics.